 Disregarding the quaver movement in Motif (ii) as a sort of fanfare-like ornament, we might take both motifs as two very recognisable four-note phrases.
-Motif (i) begins with a major 2nd ascent from the tonic (Eb-F), before falling a perfect 4th to the submediant (C) and then a 2nd to the dominant (Bb).
-This last descending motion (from C-Bb, sixth to dominant) is perhaps the most recognisable element of Motif (i).
-Similarly, Motif (ii) begins with a major 2nd ascent from the tonic, before departing from the first motif in its cadential fall from the subdominant to mediant (A-G♯) which, in its prominent third harmony, emphasising the decidedly major tonality of “Opening Titles.”
-This major 3rd may well be considered a signifier of Vangelis’ score at large, especially given the subsequent sense of optimism and natural expansiveness that it confoundingly communicates amid the distressing dystopian skyline of the film’s opening sequence.
+Motif (i) begins with a major 2nd ascent from the tonic (E-F♯), before falling a perfect 4thto the submediant (C♯) and then a 2nd to the dominant (B).
+This last descending motion (from C♯-B, submediant to dominant) is perhaps the most recognisable element of Motif (i).
+Similarly, Motif (ii) begins with a major 2nd ascent from the tonic, before departing from the first motif in its cadential fall from the subdominant to mediant (A-G♯) which, in its prominent third harmony, emphasises the decidedly major tonality of “Opening Titles.”
+This major 3rd may well be considered a signifier of Vangelis’ score at large, especially given sense of optimism and natural expansiveness that it confoundingly communicates amid the distressing dystopian skyline of the film’s opening sequence.

-Although occluded amid this carefully woven veil of tonal ambiguity, it soon becomes apparent that this cue is entirely based around Motif (ii) and follows the same four-note melodic contour, as Zimmer and Wallfisch’s score both harnesses the musical material of Vangelis and simultaneously obscures it from view.
-This prominent motivic material from Blade Runner is audibly encrypted by way of the smallest variations: it is fragmented, in that only Motif (ii) is cited; the melody line is heard an octave higher, shrouded in a minor tonality; it is performed with a much more shrill, piercing synthesizer; “2049” is performed at a much slower, free tempo than “Opening Titles”; and, crucially, it begins on a different degree of the scale.
+Although occluded amid this carefully woven veil of tonal ambiguity, it soon becomes apparent that the cue “2049” is entirely based around Motif (ii) of Vangelis’ “Opening Titles” and follows the same four-note melodic contour, as Zimmer and Wallfisch’s score both harnesses the musical material of Vangelis yet simultaneously obscures it from view.
+This prominent motivic material from Blade Runner is audibly encrypted by way of the smallest variations: it is fragmented, in that only Motif (ii) is cited; the melody line is heard an octave higher, shrouded in an apparent minor tonality; it is performed with a much more shrill, piercing synthesizer; “2049” is performed at a much slower, free tempo than “Opening Titles”; and, crucially, it begins on a different degree of the scale.
 We have already said that “2049” affords us a short-lived moment of familiarity amid its ambiguous melodic ramblings (when its F♯-E♯ descent creates a major 3rdcadential resolve, like that of Vangelis’ “Opening Titles”).
 However, although the melody lands on this major 3rd within an apparent C♯ Major chord, should we still assume that the “2049” cue’s tonality is in F♯ Minor then the melody instead lands on the leading-tone at the end of each four-note phrase, by contrast with the recognisable mediant which is so emblematic of Vangelis’ triumphant opening.

-Turning to another pivotal scene in 2049 which reveals the extent of the score’s use of citation, we see K (Ryan Gosling) accept his journey and resolve to uncover the true nature of his parentage.
-The accompanying cue (“Mesa”) boasts far more explicit sonorous debts to Vangelis than my first example, and its thematic derivations are more explicit still, mirroring Motif (i) in its characteristic 6th-5th fall (A-G), while in its second phrase we clearly hear the 4th-3rd descent of Motif (ii), now in C major:
+Turning to another pivotal scene in 2049 which reveals the extent of the score’s citation, we see Ryan Gosling’s character K accept his journey and resolve to uncover the true nature of his parentage.
+The accompanying cue (entitled “Mesa”) boasts far more explicit sonorous debts to Vangelis than my first example, and its thematic derivations are more explicit still:

-Furthermore, the perfect 5th in the first phrase of “Mesa” (bars 2-4 in my transcription) comes off as a cognate inversion of the 4th integral to Motif (i); and, perhaps most convincingly, the piano chords immediately preceding “Mesa” (just before the metre change in Figs. 7 - 9) incorporate the four-note phrase of the track “2049,” transposed down a minor 3rd and embedded in the harmony.
-Thus, the notes of the “2049” melody, themselves constituting a variation of Vangelis’ Motif (ii), facilitate this importantly situated key change that directly coincides with K’s pivotal acceptance of his journey:
+Furthermore, the perfect 5th in the first phrase of “Mesa” (bars 2-4 in my transcription) comes off as a cognate inversion of the 4th integral to Motif (i); and, perhaps most convincingly, the piano chords immediately preceding “Mesa” (just before the metre change in Figs. 7 - 9) incorporate the four-note phrase of the track “2049,” transposed down a minor 3rdand embedded in the harmony.
+Thus, the notes of the “2049” melody, itself a variation of Vangelis’ Motif (ii), facilitate this importantly situated key change that directly coincides with K’s pivotal acceptance of his journey:

-This more explicit citation of Vangelis heard in “Mesa” (which we might have expected of the film’s opening sequence) appears to have been consciously postponed until the end of what we might consider the film’s first act, to draw an operatic analogy.
+This more explicit citation of Vangelis heard in “Mesa” (which we might have expected of the film’s opening sequence) appears to have been consciously postponed until the end of what we might consider the film’s first act.
 Here, it serves a moment of far greater narrative importance.
 By recalling the opening moments of the 1982 film at a point so far into 2049’s narrative, the film is retrospectively lent an almost prologue feel up to this point, framing K’s acceptance of his journey amid the overall trajectory of the narrative.

 When first introduced to 2049’s introductory title scroll, its minimalist typeface, sound design and sparse piano underscore, Villeneuve’s sequel could initially be mistaken for a film which actively seeks to efface its debts to its source material.
 Yet, as I have argued throughout this article, even a cursory analysis of the film begins to reveal the extent of 2049’s reliance on its precursor, the complex tendrils of which extend far beyond the film’s handful of more explicit visual, narrative and melodic cues drawn from Blade Runner.